willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 - Are those **weighted or arithmetic** spatial averages?

-- How exactly and **at what point** did the authors calculate the temporal means / spatial means / temporal anomalies?
+- How exactly and **in which order** did the authors calculate the temporal means / spatial means / temporal anomalies?

 - …